 - In a monopoly, there is no competition among the sellers as they are only one in the market whereas in oligopoly there are few sellers in the market and it is intense or fear competition among the sellers

-- In an oligopoly, the customer has various choices among the products and are mainly driven by the price, customer taste and preference and brand loyalty whereas in monopoly the customer has no choice or alternative to pick among the goods.
+- In an oligopoly, the customer has various choices among the products and is mainly driven by the price, customer taste, and preference, and brand loyalty whereas in monopoly the customer has no choice or alternative to pick among the goods.

 - In an oligopoly, the demand curve of the market it called a kinked demand curve whereas in monopoly the demand curve is downward sloping.